 To avoid being underinsured, your landlord and building sum insured should reflect what it would cost to rebuild your house or replace your contents at today’s prices.

 To help you estimate the rebuild cost of your residential building you can use the Terri Scheer Building Calculator.
 Please note that the calculator is intended as a guide only and not intended to be relied on for the purpose of making a decision in relation to purchasing our products.
 Consider whether you need a professional valuation from an architect, builder or other valuation expert.

 Yes, the cover is no longer valid when the landlord takes up permanent residence at the insured property.
 The landlord or property manager should advise us if this occurs.

 Yes.
 Both fixed term and periodic leases are covered, including any continuation of a lease.

 Yes there are.
-Please refer to the Premium, Excesses, and Discounts guides appropriate to the policy you are considering.
+Please refer to the relevant Product Disclosure Statement together with the Additional Information Guides for the policy you are considering.

 There are no established definitions of ‘Public Liability Insurance’ or ‘Legal Liability Cover’ and every insurer’s policy may be different.

 Terri Scheer policies include ‘Liability to others’ cover, which insures your legal liability as the landlord and owner of the property for death or bodily injury to other people or damage to other people’s property up to a maximum of $20,000,000.
 Please refer to the relevant Product Disclosure Statement for full details.

 Terri Scheer’s ‘Liability to others’ cover may be considered as equivalent to what other insurance policies may call ‘Public Liability Insurance’.
 You should read and compare the information in the product disclosure statements to find out what each insurer’s policy covers.